All Episodes

 It's incredible to still see that Nikki Haley's in this race.

-These states from the middle of the country, the west coast, the east coast, the south, they are all going to um have be big wins and big victories, and he'll overperform and show that America is behind him, and they really are suffering under Joe Biden.
+These states from the middle of the country, the West Coast, the East Coast, the South, they are all going to be big wins and big victories, and he'll overperform and show that America is behind him.

-They want somebody that's tough enough to go into the White House next year and and write the ship.
+They want somebody that's tough enough to go into the White House next year and write the ship, put America back on its foundation and to really make sure their freedoms are protected.

-Nikki Hilly's never done that, not once.
+Nikki Haley's never done that, not once.

 The only time that she ever overperformed is when she was working for Donald Trump, and he told her what to say.

-So you know, this is Republicans get it, independents get it, even Democrats are now getting it.
+So, you know, this is Republicans get it, Independents get it, even Democrats are now getting it.

-So I'm just thankful that today is here, and it'll be just one more step closer to where America can be unified and recognize that we need a leader back in the White House.
+So I'm just thankful that today is here and it'll just be one more step closer to where America can be unified and recognize that we need a leader back in the White House.

-Well, I think that we are that much closer, and I mean I've I've gone over in great detail.
+Well, I think that we are that much closer.

 We had pollsters on earlier in the program today.

-Do you think those people end up at at the end of the day that they go back to the Democratic Party or not?
+Do you think those people end up at the end of the day that they go back to the Democratic Party or not?

 I think it's clear they're recognizing the party that fights for them and their families every day, and that's the Republican Party.

-If you look at what Democrats are embracing right now, it's destruction, it's an invasion of our country, it's raising taxes, taking away more of their freedoms that they enjoy, and more mandates out of their governors and their state legislatures.
+It's raising taxes, taking away more of their freedoms that they enjoy and more mandates out of their governors and their state legislatures.

-That's that's not what America was built on.
+That's not what America was built on.

 And if you look at every single state where there was Republican leadership, that state is thriving right now compared to these liberal states.

-So uh, you know, we don't have to talk about our policies and what might happen if a Republican president was in the White House and what a Democrat president does.
+So, you know, we don't have to talk about our policies and what might happen if a Republican president was in the White House and what a Democrat president does.

 We can look at every single state and see what the consequences of these decisions are.

-You put out a statement, and I'm actually glad you're dealing with this issue because unbeknownst to I think many Americans, we have been watching Chinese nationals in particular buy up thousands and thousands of acres of farmland and ranch land and even land near military installations.
+You put out a statement, and I'm actually glad you're dealing with this issue because unbeknownst to, I think, many Americans, we have been watching Chinese nationals in particular buy up thousands and thousands of acres of farmland and ranch land and even land near military installations.

-Uh I wonder if I wanted to invest in China, if President Xi would allow me to buy up similar land in the country of China.
+I wonder if I wanted to invest in China, if President Xi would allow me to buy up similar land in the country of China.

-I tend to doubt it, or any other American, but you have signed which places restrictions on the ownership of agricultural land, and you mentioned six particular states.
+But you have signed which places restrictions on the ownership of agricultural land.

 You said that you respect the freedom to farm and to ranch, and that freedom should not extend to our enemies.

-We we now have tens of thousands of people from China showing up at our southern border.
+Now, under Joe Biden, with his open borders, unvetted illegal immigrants, now approaching 10 million, we now have tens of thousands of people from China showing up at our southern border.

-Uh we had over fifteen thousand, I believe, from Russia.
+We had over 15,000, I believe, from Russia.

-We have people coming from the number one state sponsor of terror, Iran, their satellite Syria, the home of the Muslim Brotherhood Egypt.
+We have people coming from the number one state sponsor of terror, Iran, their satellite, Syria, the home of the Muslim Brotherhood, Egypt.

 Because I think this should be a national mandate.